 Day 1: Sat 12 October 2024 Lima

-After relaxing in our complimentary VIP Airport Lounge, we fly direct from Gatwick to Lima, where we transfer to the hotel for our welcome dinner in Miraflores.
+After relaxing in our complimentary VIP Airport Lounge, we fly from Heathrow to Lima, where we transfer to the hotel for our welcome dinner in Miraflores.
 We stay at a comfortable hotel to recover from our long flight, and enjoy a buffet breakfast the following morning.
-Overnight at the San Augustin exclusive Hotel for two nights.
+Overnight at hotel El Tambo Dos de Mayo for two nights.

 Day 2: Sun 13 October Pucosana and Puerto Viejo

 This morning we make our way south of Lima for about one and a half hour to Puerto Viejo's marshes.
 The main attractions are Great Grebe, Peruvian Thick-knee, Many-colored Rush-Tyrant and Grassland Yellow-Finch.
 On the beach we hope to find Surf Cinclodes flying around the rocky areas.
 Next we stop at Pucusana, where we take a boat to explore the cliffs, a good place to search for Inca Tern and Humboldt Penguin, two key species of the tour.
-We make a short stop by Villa Marshes for more waterbirds, as we return to Lima and the San Augustin exclusive Hotel once again.
+We make a short stop by Villa Marshes for more waterbirds.

 Day 3: Mon 14 October Lima - Cuzco - Urubamba

 After breakfast we take the early flight to Cuzco, and on arrival drive directly to our high quality hotel in Urubamba, where we have lunch.
 It is important that we take our time to help acclimatise to the altitude, and so the remainder of the afternoon is at your leisure.
 Some birding can be done around the hotel where hummers alone include Giant Hummingbird, Great Sapphirewing and Shining Sunbeam.
 We enjoy dinner and overnight here at Hotel Lizzy Wasi.

 Day 4: Tue 15 October Aguas Calientes - Machu Picchu